cloudfoundry/bbl-state-resource/README.md

 `command`: **required**: `up`, `down`, `destroy`, `rotate`, or `cleanup-leftovers`.
 Any top-level command available to bbl.

-`args`: optional: a yaml hash containing additional flags as key-value pairs. these might be load balancer options or `filter: env-name` for leftovers.
+`args`: optional: a yaml hash containing additional flags as key-value pairs. these might be load balancer options or `filter: env-name` for leftovers. note that these use dashes, not underscores.

 `name`: optional: the name of the environment you'd like to manipulate. overrides name_file and state_dir.